XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Reservation.md

 **MerchantPay, LaterPay, CardBookingPay & CardCheckInPay**

+- PaymentOptions:

+- *MerchantPay*: The payment is managed by the supplier.
+- *LaterPay*: The payment is managed by the hotel.
+The customer will use a credit-card as a guarantee for the hotel and the payment will be completed at check in.
-CardChekInPay:payment using the card used in the ReservationRQ at the time of check in.
+- *CardBookinPay*: The payment is managed by the supplier.
+The payment is effectuated at the time of booking.
-CardBookingPay: payment completed in the day of the booking using the same card  provided in the ReservationRQ
-LaterPay: payment completed at the hotel (cash, card or another type as per each hotel's payment options.)
-MerchantPay: paid by invoice.
+- *CardChekinPay*: The payment is managed by the supplier.
+The payment is effectuated at check in in the hotel. the ReservationRQ

 ~~~xml
     <PaymentType>MerchantPay</PaymentType>